-ETSI's Centre for Testing and Interoperability and the OSM community are organizing this OSM Hackfest on 9-13 March 2020.
-The event will be hosted by Telefonica in Madrid, Spain, co-located with the OSM mid-release 8 meeting, offering a great opportunity to share and learn with OSM developers and module leaders, and explore opportunities for synergies and collaboration.
+ETSI's Centre for Testing and Interoperability and the OSM community organized this OSM Hackfest on 9-13 March 2020.
+The event was hosted by Telefonica in Madrid, Spain, co-located with the OSM mid-release 8 meeting, which offered a great opportunity to share and learn with OSM developers and module leaders, and explore opportunities for synergies and collaboration.

-This OSM Hackfest will allow new users to get familiar with OSM Release SEVEN and exercise all the new functionalities.
+This OSM Hackfest allowed new users to get familiar with OSM Release SEVEN and exercise all the new functionalities.

-In addition, experienced users and developers will have the opportunity to hack into OSM, build complex examples, fine-tune, test and demonstrate Release EIGHT or experimental features on the OSM Remote Labs network.
+In addition, experienced users and developers had the opportunity to hack into OSM, build complex examples, fine-tune, test and demonstrate Release EIGHT or experimental features on the OSM Remote Labs network.

 Objectives - OSM MR#8 Hackfest: